armory/docs/content/en/docs/installation/operator-reference/plugins.md

 ---

 {{% alert title="Warning" color="warning" %}}
-Plugins are an experimental feature in Armory Spinnaker 2.20.3 (Spinnaker 1.20.6).
-Please see the [Plugins User Guide](https://spinnaker.io/guides/user/plugins) for a detailed explanation of how to add and configure plugins.
-The examples in the _Plugins User Guide_ use Halyard, but the concepts apply to plugins added using Operator.
+Please see the [Plugins User Guide](https://spinnaker.io/guides/user/plugins) for a detailed explanation of plugins and how to add and configure using Halyard.
 {{% /alert %}}

 ## Parameters